 The Ponzi family has always been considered one of the pioneers of the wine industry here.
 In fact, the first brand of Oregon wine I ever noticed on the shelves was Ponzi.
 I had a bottle in New York and then again in Boston.
 It was probably in the mid to late eighties when I was cooking in Boston.

 Once buyers on the east coast tried Montinore they bought it and brought it in.
 It usually sold so well it produced an avenue for buyers to give other Oregon Pinot Noirs a chance.
 Savvy sommeliers and wine buyers quickly started adding other Willamette Valley Pinot Noir labels to their shelves and wine lists hoping they would produce the same results.
 None of that would be possible without the hard work Jeff Lamy had put in developing Montinore from its inception.

-Rudy Marchesi who many call the new owner at Montinore (which he is) was the torchbearer for Oregon wines in the New York and Boston areas.
+Rudy Marchesi who is the new owner at Montinore was the torchbearer for Oregon wines in the New York and Boston areas.
 Most folks do not know he was one of the first east coast distributors for Montinore and without his efforts, many Oregon wines would not have been given a second look from restaurant and retail wine buyers.